From: Working@Duke 2018

 This book is deep and inspirational, like one of Stephen Levine or Elisabeth Kubler-Ross’ Living and Dying workshops.
 I read it on plane flights and trains in India!
 In the book, Bright Hour Riggs shares about our interaction which was very powerful both in the session we had on 9100 at Duke Hospital and carried over the last year of her life.
 One story featured in the book was a healing from a chronic panic attack.
 During this experience, she had a trancendental life altering event that brought to mind her relative Ralph Waldo Emerson’s story about the Bright Hour.
 Read the book to learn more!

-Jon was awarded Blue Devil of the Week April 10, 2017, (Not bad for a Tarheel) and is interviewed here by Stephen Schramm of @WorkingatDuke
+(Not bad for a Tarheel) and is interviewed here by Stephen Schramm of @WorkingatDuke

 For 31 years at Duke Mr. Seskevich has been a Stress Management Nurse clinician for the Center for Advanced Practice with the Duke University Health System.